cazeth/blog/README.md

-A blog build in astro.
+A blog built in astro.